Tuesday, July 14, 2020, 10 - 3:30

 - How to see the forest rather than the trees

 - How to bring the feeling of sunlight into your forest

 - The difference between what we assume and what we see

-We will be painting at several different locations but will not be far from the cars.
+We will be painting at several different subjects in a very close physical area.
 We will not be trying for landscape paintings but studies of different groupings of trees and paticularly how to get the colors are the look of the trees.
-Once you understand how to get attractive greens in our subjects, you can use this lesson any time — adjusting it to the subject, even using the same approach to other hues besides green.
+Once you understand how to get attractive greens in our subjects, you can use this lesson any time — adjusting it to the subject and using the same approach to other hues besides green.